 - 1/4 cup grated Parmesan cheese, divided

 - 1 teaspoon Zatarain’s Creole Seasoning, divided (optional) sub paprika

 - 3/4 cup breadcrumbs

 - In a large bowl, combine chicken, oatmeal, half the grated parmesan (1/8 cup), half the Zatarain’s seasoning (or paprika) (1/2 teaspoon), garlic powder and pepper.
 Knead dry ingredients into ground chicken.

-- Moisten hands to prevent sticking and form 1 tbsp of chicken mixture into a ball.
+- Moisten hands to prevent sticking and form 1 tablespoon of chicken mixture into a ball.
 Press into a cookie cutter for shaped nuggets or flatten with fingers for a basic nugget shape.

 - In small bowl, combine breadcrumbs with remaining Zatarain’s seasoning and grated parmesan.

 - Press nuggets into bread crumb mixture and turn over, patting crumbs into surface to coat evenly, place on to the cookie sheet.